matuteiglesias/journal/content/Dev/2025-01-30_Implemented_RAG_System_with_n8n_and_Supabase.md

 **🕒 14:10–17:45**
 **🏷️ Labels**: N8N, RAG, Supabase, Workflow, Vectorization
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a Retrieval-Augmented Generation (RAG) system using n8n and Supabase, focusing on workflow setup, document processing, and vectorization.
+The session aimed to develop a Retrieval-Augmented Generation (RAG) system using n8n and Supabase, focusing on [[workflow]] setup, document processing, and vectorization.

 ### Key Activities
-- Set up the RAG system workflow using n8n and integrated it with Supabase for document processing.
+- Set up the RAG system [[workflow]] using n8n and integrated it with Supabase for document processing.
 - Developed a SQL function for similarity-based document retrieval using vector embeddings.
 - Evaluated the use of n8n versus [[Python]] for chunkization and vector storage.
 - Implemented dynamic vectorstore management, enabling on-the-fly updates without restarting the application.